mattehicks/Dragon-Game-VBscript/README.md

 # Dragon-Game
-Incomplete ascii art game that runs VBscript on a Windows terminal window
+ASCII game that runs VBscript on a Windows terminal window